Aternus/c-data-structures/README.md

 ### Credit

-Thanks to Doug Lloyed and of course Prof. David .J Malan from Harvard University for their time and effort.
+Thanks to Doug Lloyed and of course Prof. David .J Malan from Harvard University for their time and effort providing the books and lectures for this.
+(c) 2018